-I assessed the design and tested the operating effectiveness of certain controls supporting the Fund's unlisted investments valuation methodology, including controls relating to the Fund's oversight and review of the valuation policies and methodology adopted by the investment managers.
+We assessed the design and tested the operating effectiveness of certain controls supporting the Fund's unlisted investments valuation methodology, including controls relating to the Fund's oversight and review of the valuation policies and methodology adopted by the investment managers.

-I performed the following procedures amongst others for a selection of investments:
+We performed the following procedures amongst others for a selection of unlisted investments:

-- obtained a confirmation at 30 June 2023 from the investment manager and compared the confirmed balance to the accounting records; - obtained a valuation statement as at 30 June 2023 from the investment manager and compared the valuation quoted by the investment manager to Fund's accounting records; and - assessed the reliability of the valuation statements provided by the investment manager by reference to the audited financial statements of the unlisted investments.
+- obtained a confirmation at 30 June 2024 from the investment manager and compared the confirmed balance to the Fund's accounting records; - obtained a valuation statement as at 30 June 2024 from the investment manager and compared the valuation quoted by the investment manager to Fund's accounting records; and - assessed the reliability of the valuation statements provided by the investment manager by reference to the audited financial statements of the unlisted investments.